Paul Peter Piech: Career

 In 1937, Austrian-American artist Herbert Bayer of the Dorlands Advertising Agency hired Piech as a graphic artist.
 Piech's designs were influenced by Bayer's Bauhaus aesthetic, as well as "Klee, Picasso[,] William Blake and German Expressionism."

 During WWII, "he was posted to Cardiff" with United States Eighth Army Air Force.
 His duties included painting pinup art of blonde women in the front of aircraft to illustrate the "affectionate female nicknames" of the aircraft.

 In 1947, he married Welsh nurse and midwife Irene Tomkins in Wales.
 The couple had 1 daughter.

 A GI education grant enabled him to study further at the Chelsea College of Art.

 From 1951 to 1968, he worked as an artistic director for W. S. Crawfords Advertising.
 His campaigns included W. & T. Avery.

 In 1959, while still working in advertising, he set up his own printmaking company, The Taurus Press.
 According to The Independent, "[o]ver the next decade, he accumulated a Gem proofing press and other commercially redundant letterpress printing equipment.
 In the early years, he used metal type to set his texts, but he became increasingly attached to his own rough and expressive linocut lettering."
 This led him to the creation of linocut images alongside "wise words" or "crass boasts" of figures including John F. Kennedy, Martin Luther King Jr., and Richard Nixon.

 Beginning in 1968, he quit advertising to work freelance as a graphic artist and educator.
 He "did not crave the perfect studio," instead working in garages of his series of suburban homes; living at different times in Middlesex, Herefordshire and Wales.
-He taught at Chelsea College of Arts, London College of Printing, and Leicester College of Art.
+He taught at Chelsea College of Arts, London College of Printing, Watford College of Art and Design and Leicester College of Art.

 In 1979, the American Embassy protested Piech's print featuring an American flag turned sideways to represent prison bars, captioned "My country 'tis of thee, sweet land of liberty."